g7eternal/jackbox-forsen-pack-6/README.md

 > ⚠ This pack contains strong language :)

+## About the pack
+This pack contains modifications for the following games in Jackbox Party Pack 6:
++ Trivia Murder Party 2:
+    + custom questions
+    + custom final round questions
+    + custom minigame content: Dictation, Mirror, Mind Meld
+    + balance improvements: final round (darkness moves a bit quicker); Math minigame (harder prompts)
+    + small bug fixes for the original game's components

+Additionally, some UI components have been restyled.
+But that's just a bonus.

 ## How to install
 ### Automatic installation
 Get the [auto-installer](https://github.com/g7eternal/jackbox-forsen-pack-6/releases/download/0.0.3/jackbox-forsen-pack-6.exe) - it will take care of finding your game and importing all the content!
 The whole process is just a few clicks in total - and you can customize the list of components.
 Give it a try!